aelasr/aelasr.github.io/_posts/2020-08-04-Yet-To-Come.md

 ---
 layout: post
-title: The Most Beautiful is Yet to Come
+title: The Most Beautiful Is Yet To Come
 ---

 We didn't go to the most beautiful seas yet!